rexera/rexera.github.io/_posts/2024-10-27-MyFirstYearWithCL.md

 Second, we've run out of pre-training corpora.
 Moreover, AI-generated text is massively contaminating human corpora.
 Foundation models show little progress beyond increasing efficiency and reducing computational complexity and resource demands; the internet mindset of "stack data, computing power, and parameters to improve performance" no longer works.
 We're in the "post-training" era—as mentioned above, scaling needs to focus on model deliberation: incentivization, guidance, reinforcement learning, symbolism, self-play...

 Third, is language truly thought itself?
+[A Nature paper from MIT](https://www.nature.com/articles/s41586-024-07522-w) says no.

+> Evelina Fedorenko, Steven T. Piantadosi, and Edward A. F. Gibson.
+2024.
+Language is primarily a tool for communication rather than thought.
+Nature, 630(8017):575–586.

-A Nature paper from MIT says no. Language expresses thought but isn't thought itself.
+Language expresses thought but isn't thought itself.
 Ethically speaking, this suggests LLMs are merely parroting, not truly thinking.
 But I find this somewhat conservative—if we philosophically and ethically broaden our definition of "intelligence," LLMs have already achieved basic intelligence and thinking at a results level.
 Some say LLMs and linguistics will diverge?
 Not necessarily—it depends on what linguistics we're talking about.

 <img width="769" alt="image" src="https://github.com/user-attachments/assets/133bddcb-9206-4f57-982b-2dfef6722eaf" />

-Last week, Apple's team published a paper arguing that LLMs are just more complex, fine-grained pattern recognition, not human-level reasoning.
+Last week, Apple's team published [a paper](http://arxiv.org/abs/2410.05229) arguing that LLMs are just more complex, fine-grained pattern recognition, not human-level reasoning.

+> Iman Mirzadeh, Keivan Alizadeh, Hooman Shahrokhi, Oncel Tuzel, Samy Bengio, and Mehrdad Farajtabar.
+2024.
+GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models. arXiv:2410.05229 [cs].

 I think this is absolutely correct.
 But this raises a philosophical question reminiscent of the concept of "atoms"—dividing matter until it's indivisible.
 If we break down human reasoning into pattern matching, subdividing until we reach indivisible units of reasoning, and perform pattern matching on these finest units until performance only improves with fundamental framework changes, haven't we achieved human reasoning capability at a results level?

 <img width="690" alt="image" src="https://github.com/user-attachments/assets/73d12b55-5ea9-46fb-945f-690a40cfd1e6" />